-A minimum of fifteen (15) upper-division hours in Bible at FHU must be earned to complete a major in Bible.
 No more than twelve (12) hours from a school of preaching may be applied to a minor within the College of Biblical Studies.

-Transfer students from schools of preaching must meet all FHU graduation requirements.
+Transfer students from schools of preaching must meet all FHU graduation requirements in order to earn a B.A. in Bible or B.S. in Bible.

 B.A.
-Major in Bible
+Major in Bible Program Coordinator: Dr. Doug Burleson 126 HOURS

-Program Coordinator: Dr. Doug Burleson For a complete listing of requirements for graduation, see Academics: Degree/Graduation
+For a complete listing of requirements for graduation, see Academics: Degree/Graduation